montylang/docs/docs/basic-collections.md

 "OK that's fine, none of the code for `results` will change`

 But wait, how does `BTree` magically become a Functor?
-Sit tight until the chapter on `instances` and you'll find out!
+Sit tight until the chapter on type classes and you'll find out!

 ## Foldables